frasercrossman/frasercrossman.github.io/_posts/2018-01-28-hijacking-ethereum-mining.md

 issue, [CVE-2017-16929][5], and Python source code that exploits the issue has since been [disclosed][6].

 If an unprotected miner is discovered, the Satori.Coin.Robber malware will attempt to replace the wallet address used to store mined Ether with its own wallet address.
-As of this writing an [account][7] has received three payments from compromised miners, amounting to 2.796 Ether which equates to roughly $3.5K.
+As of this writing, an [account][7] has received three payments from compromised miners, amounting to 2.796 Ether which equates to roughly $3.5K.

 This vulnerability will undoubtedly be fixed however, basic security practices must still be carried out to ensure that